Canada

 Other Anne of Green Gables Places to Explore

 • Lucy Maud Montgomery Birthplace—Born in nearby New London, L.M.
 Montgomery was born in a modest home.
 After her mother died when she was less than two years old, her grandparents raised her.
-Located at 6461 Route 20 and open seasonally from 10 a.m to 4 p.m.
+Located at 6461 Route 20 and open seasonally from 10 a.m. to 4 p.m.
 Admission.

-• The Site of Lucy Maud Montgomery’s Cavendish Home—A quarter of mile east of the Green Gables Heritage Site, take a hike to see the remains of L.M.
-Montgomery homestead.
+• The Site of Lucy Maud Montgomery’s Cavendish Home—A quarter of a mile east of the Green Gables Heritage Site, take a hike to see the remains of L.M.
+Montgomery’s homestead.
 It also features the Old Kitchen Post Office, operating as a book store.
 Open daily from May until October from 10 a.m. to 5 p.m.
 Adult admission is $6 CAN.

 • Cavendish Post Office—The official Cavendish Post Office offers an Anne of Green Gables exhibit since she and her family operated the post office out of the family kitchen.
 Located at 8555 Cavendish Road and free.